victoriaaoka/Checkpoint2-Bucketlist/README.md

 | `/api/v1/bucketlists/<id>/items/` | `POST` |  Create items in a bucketlist |
 | `/api/v1/bucketlists/<id>/items/<item_id>` | `DELETE`| Delete an item from a bucketlist|
 | `/api/v1/bucketlists/<id>/items/<item_id>` | `PUT`| update a bucketlist item details|

+### API documentation
+The API has been documented using flasgger and the online version can be found [here](https://dev-bucketlist-api.herokuapp.com/apidocs/#/).